 3. Alleviates Stress

 Workplace stress frequently results from burnout, often stemming from a lack of work-life balance.
-Wellness programs highlight the importance of caring for all aspects of one’s well-being rather than solely prioritizing professional contributions.
+Wellness programs highlight the importance of caring for all aspects of one’s well-being rather than limiting the focus to professional contributions.

 4. Reduces Absenteeism

-A safe and healthy workplace decreases the frequency of absences due to injuries and illnesses.
+safe and healthy workplace reduces the frequency of absences due to injuries and illnesses.
 Consider some examples of initiatives offered through wellness programs that can help reduce absenteeism:

-- Clinics & Telemedicine: Access to on-site or near-site clinics or telemedicine services provide timely medical attention, reducing the need for prolonged absences due to health issues.
+• Clinics and telemedicine: Access to on-site or near-site clinics or telemedicine services provide timely medical attention, reducing the need for prolonged absences due to health issues.

 5. Improves Morale